 Corequisite: MGNT 3250.
-Application of total quality management concepts in improving organizations.
+Application of Total Quality Management concepts in improving organizations.
 An introduction to why and how businesses use TQM, and TQM's prime goal: complete customer satisfaction at the lowest cost level.
 Topics also include the tools and procedures for continuously improving processes, the team approach for applying TQM, actions used to introduce and implement TQM, institutionalization of TQM in organizational processes, and the transfer of TQM skills and procedures to suppliers and customers.

-MGNT 4800 International Management

-Corequisite: MGNT 3250.
+MGNT 4800 International Management 3-0-3 Corequisite: MGNT 3250.
 The management of organizations in a global business environment.
 Topics include the effects of socio-cultural, economic, geographic, legal, political, and technological differences on management and organizational behavior including staffing, interpersonal communication, negotiation, leadership, and organizational effectiveness.

-MGNT 4950 Directed Study in Management

-Directed research, readings or project in management.
+MGNT 4950 Directed Study in Management 1 to 3 hours credit Directed research, readings or project in management.
 The proper form must be submitted to the Dean of the College of Business Administration at least two weeks prior to the beginning of the semester.
 May be taken more than once for up to 3 hours if topics are different.